 “I was born at a different time compared to my daughter,” says Zuri.
 “When my mother did it to me and my sisters, we couldn’t fight it.
 But now, having lived through the complications of having it done to me, I did not want it for my daughter.
 It is a very cruel thing.”

-That morning fateful, Zuri ran to find her 16-year-old daughter, Sarah.
+That fateful morning, Zuri ran to find her 16-year-old daughter, Sarah.
 She told her to leave immediately.
 Zuri tried to find and save her niece, Maria, but she was too late.
 Sarah went to the only place she felt was safe, the Compassion center run by the local church in their small town.

 They made sure Sarah had a safe place to stay until the cutter was gone.
 Although they couldn’t rescue Maria in time, the staff pursued justice for her, and reported the event to the police.
 Those involved were arrested, and the church hopes this will influence parents not to practice the illegal ritual in the future.